Yves Bouvier: Natural Le Coultre

 Natural Transports was formed in 1859 as a moving and furniture storage company.
-It later became Natural Le Coultre in 1901, when Albert-Maurice Natural joined Emile-Etienne Le Coultre to create A. Natural, Le Coultre & Cie.
+It later became Natural Le Coultre in 1901, when Albert-Maurice Natural joined Emile-Étienne Le Coultre to create A. Natural, Le Coultre & Cie.
 The company's office was located in Geneva.
 The firm was mainly dealing with commodity deliveries, including fruits, equipment and Red Cross parcels during the First World War.

 In 1953, Jean-Jacques Bouvier began an apprenticeship at Natural Le Coultre S.A.
 30 years later in 1983, the Bouvier family acquired Natural Le Coultre.
 In 1989, Jean-Jacques and Yves Bouvier formed Fine Art Transports Natural Le Coultre SA in Geneva, which provided moving and furniture storage services to the local companies.
 Hoping that Yves would keep leading the family business, Jean-Jacques Bouvier promoted his son to the position of assistant manager in 1995 and then managing director in 1997, selling the moving and furniture storage activities to a local company to focus the company on storing, moving, and preserving pieces of art.
 Yves Bouvier moved to Singapore in 2009 where he currently resides.

-Under Bouvier's control, Natural Le Coultre owned 5 percent of the Geneva freeport, but the company was sold to André Chenue, a Parisian shipping firm, in 2017 for an undisclosed amount.
+Under Bouvier's control, Natural Le Coultre owned 5 per cent of the Geneva freeport, but the company was sold to André Chenue, a Parisian shipping firm, in 2017 for an undisclosed amount.

 In 2017, in line with the investigation into Bouvier's potential tax-evasion, Federal Tax Administration (FTA) officials temporarily sequestered one of Natural Le Coultre's buildings in Geneva, worth 4.5 million Swiss francs.

 Freeport facilities

 Bouvier exported the freeport concept, and in 2005, expanded his business model abroad by creating "artistic hubs" grouped into freeport facilities that offer services and rental facilities to art collectors, museums and companies, expanding into Singapore in 2010 and Luxembourg in 2014.
 Another facility was planned in Shanghai for 2017, though the project has been suspended.

-The freeports have been subject of increased scrutiny by authorities and governments in recent years.
+The freeports have been subject to increased scrutiny by authorities and governments in recent years.
 For example, a study by the European Parliament’s think tank described their high security and discretion as a risk for tax evasion and money laundering.
 A European Commission report also concluded that these facilities "could be abused for trade of counterfeited goods, money laundering and other crime if no sufficient checks are carried out to identify the owners of companies using them."
 Furthermore, a 2016 UNESCO report detailed the possibility that freeports can be used by art dealers to trade stolen, looted or illegally excavated objects, even many years later.
 The facilities have been alleged to be a point of sale for expensive art, for example, to museums.